Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Results from the Controlled Tension-Injection Runs

 Run1 therefore provides the reference point for all subsequent tension runs.
 Because the baseline analysis recovers the fiducial cosmology without bias, any deviations observed in run2--run7 must be attributed to the intentionally injected probe-specific inconsistencies rather than numerical artifacts.
 Moreover, Run1 specifies the intrinsic width and orientation of the CPL degeneracy directions in the $(\oo, \wa)$ plane, supplying the geometric framework against which tension-induced shifts can be systematically interpreted.

 Figure~\ref{fig:run1_triangle} displays the joint posterior for $(\Omega_{m0},H_0,\oo, \wa)$.
 The contours are centered on the fiducial point and trace the familiar CPL degeneracy direction, with no observable displacement or rotation.
-This confirms that Run1 serves as a high-fidelity benchmark against which all tension-injection experiments can be robustly evaluated.
+This confirms that Run1 provides a useful baseline against which the subsequent tension-injection experiments can be compared.